yyiiinn/oop_ticket_booking_system/README.md

 ### Email Client

+To use the email client, you have to configure Spring Mail in application.properties.
+Add the hostname of your mail server (e.g., smtp.gmail.com for Gmail) in `spring.mail.host` Add the port for your chosen mail server (e.g., 587 for Gmail's SMTP) in `spring.mail.port` Add the email address for your email in `spring.mail.username` and password in `spring.mail.password` (recommended to not include actual password but use other forms such as an app password)
+Rest of the configurations are stated in application properties

 ### application.properties

 Create a file called `application.properties` in `src/main/resources` and copy below into your new created file.